solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 We can understand the meaning of each column with `? hybridBootstrapSupport` in julia.
 We can see, for example, that in 30% of the bootstrap networks there is a hybrid edge from `Ape001` to `Ape009`.
 Because `BS_major` is also 30, we conclude that this edge appears as the major hybrid edge in 30% of the bootstrap networks.
 We note that this edge does not appear in the estimated network (`net1`) since the column `edge` is `missing`.

 Sometimes, there is not a taxon name, but a clade, like `c_minus10`, for example, in the first row.
-The information of which clade this represents can be found in the `BSc` dataframe:
+The information of which clade this represents can be found in the `BSc` data frame:

 ```julia
 julia> BSc